andreamari/polyquantum/docs/5/1-idea.md

 ## How to cite this research project as a whole
 Short reference: _Polyquantum 5_.\
 Full reference: _A.
-Mari, A simple paraodox about quantum termodynamics, Polyquantum 5, (2026)_.
+Mari, A simple paradox about quantum termodynamics, Polyquantum 5, (2026)_.

 ## How to cite this document
 Short reference: _Polyquantum 5.1_.\
 Full reference: _A.
-Mari, A simple paraodox about quantum termodynamics, Polyquantum 5.1, (2026)_.
+Mari, A simple paradox about quantum termodynamics, Polyquantum 5.1, (2026)_.